Sticky Soy Ginger Chicken (One-Pan Weeknight Skillet)

 - Chicken thighs stay juicier and more forgiving, but breasts work if you don't overcook them.

-- Fresh ginger is essential here — powdered won’t give the same brightness.
+- Fresh ginger is key here-powdered ginger just won't have the same zing.

 - Low-sodium soy sauce prevents the glaze from becoming overly salty as it reduces.